Don’t Music Alone

 Being an introvert means I process things best in my head.
 I’m good at thinking things through and figuring them out on my own.

 Shy means I feel awkward or uncomfortable in many social situations.
 I often avoid large groups of people and unfamiliar social situations.
-People are better in small groups and small doses.
-I can get overwhelmed by social gatherings, they are emotionally and physically draining.
+I like people in small groups or small doses.
+I can get overwhelmed by people and find social gatherings emotionally and physically draining.

 The opposite of an introvert is an extrovert, who finds it easier to figure out new ideas by talking them through with other people… thinking by talking out loud, rather than just thinking about it internally.